cscart/docs/en/user_guide/stores/switch_between_stores.rst

 How To: Switch Between Storefronts
 **********************************

-Once you :doc:`configure multiple storefronts </install/storefronts/index>`, you'll be able to switch between the operation modes in the administration panel to manage objects of all stores as **root administrator**, or only the objects of the specific specific store as a **storefront administrator**.
+Once you :doc:`configure multiple storefronts </install/storefronts/index>`, you'll be able to switch between the operation modes in the administration panel to manage objects of all stores as **root administrator**, or only the objects of the specific store as a **storefront administrator**.
 Objects include products, categories, pages, etc.

 To switch between the modes, choose the specific storefront in the top left corner of the administration panel.
 Select **All storefronts** to act as **root administrator**, or select the name of the store to act as a **storefront administrator**.